FlUxIuS/V2GInjector/README.md

 ### Hardware

-Any devices using the PowerLine-Communication Qualcomm Atheros 7k (QCA7k) series baseband.
+Any devices using the PowerLine-Communication Qualcomm Atheros 7k (QCA7k) series baseband (tested on QCA7420 and QCA7500).
+For wallplugs, next to the HomePlug logo, there is a text descripting plug's interoperability including HomePlug GP.

 The tool has been tested with following devices:

-* TODO
+* dLAN Green PHY eval board EU II (~150€)
+* PLC Stamp Micro 2 Evaluation Board (Home Automation) (~300€)
+* Devolo 1200+ (~50€) -> to rework if you want to bind it to CP lines
+* TODO: test other devices with a QCA7k PLC baseband.

 ## How to use it